friends-of-presta/security-advisories/_posts/2024-02-29-productdesigner-918.md

 ## Other recommendations

 * It’s recommended to upgrade the module to its latest version
-* Activate OWASP 931's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.
+* Activate OWASP 930 and 931's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 ## Timeline